-As the phenomena that is The Elf on the Shelf® hits our shores again this Christmas, here are a few places you may spot the scouting elf
+As the phenomena that is The Elf on the Shelf hits our shores once again this Christmas, there’s a whole new look for the keepsake box.

 A helpful reminder for the kids to brush their teeth, but not so great for the bathroom mirror staying clean.